kotarak/vimpire/README.markdown

 # FAQs

-## Hey, I'd like nifty feature X to be supported!
+- **Hey, I'd like nifty feature X to be supported!**<br>
   Have fun implementing it.
 I'll support in providing extension points to reuse Vimpire's infrastructure, but I don't care about including it in Vimpire itself.

-## Hey, why are there no default bindings set up?
+- **Hey, why are there no default bindings set up?**<br>
   Obviously the opinions are too different on this one.
 So pick your own style.

-## Hey, why is my repl messed up when I delete the prompt?
+- **Hey, why is my repl messed up when I delete the prompt?**<br>
   Because it's a buffer and not a terminal.

-## Hey, why is the namespace loaded when I open a file?
-I got toplevel commands!
+- **Hey, why is the namespace loaded when I open a file?
+I got toplevel commands!**<br>
   Don't have toplevel commands.
 Put them in a `(defn main …)` and use `clj -m` to run the script.
 Starting the rockets on the toplevel is bad style.

-## Hey, your plugin sucks because X!
+- **Hey, your plugin sucks because X!** <br>
   Then don't use it.

 # Sources